Excerpt from the Short Story - Zeke's Fight

 Obviously, he knew there were books in the library.
 He just didn’t know which ones.

 He paused to question how long it had been since he had actually checked a book out of the library.
-Maybe fourth grade.
-And he was in seventh grade now, so three years.
-He had been supposed to a handful of times, but had always faked it and passed his assignments by the skin of his teeth.
+Three years.
+He had been supposed to a handful of times but had always faked it and passed his assignments by the skin of his teeth.

 Wait, he thought.
 Do teeth have skin?